 The tail end of winter is a quiet time in Brazil, with fewer tourists (and limited services) in the south and north.
 Temperatures are pleasant in the tropics and cold in the south.

 The European-style town of Gramado hosts an important film festival each year, running for nine days in August.
 This long-running fest (around since 1973) is a showcase for Brazilian and other Latin American films.

 Olinda’s highly recommended fest celebrates music and folklore from across the Northeast in late August.

 Festival Literária Internacional de Parati

-This important literary festival in early August brings together celebrated authors from around the world, also includes film screenings, exhibitions and musical performances.
+This important literary festival in mid-July brings together celebrated authors from around the world.
+It also includes film screenings, exhibitions and musical performances.

 It's a good time for wildlife watching with dry skies in both the Amazon and the Pantanal.
 The weather is mild from Rio north, but remains cool in the south.